supabase/pg_graphql/docs/api.md

     ```sql
     create table blog(
         id serial primary key,
         name varchar(255) not null,
         description varchar(255),
-      "createdAt" timestamp not null,
+        created_at timestamp not null,
-      "updatedAt" timestamp not null
+        updated_at timestamp not null
     );
     ```

+!!! note

+    The `totalCount` field is disabled by default because it can be expensive on larget tables.
+To enable it use a [comment directive](configuration.md#totalcount)

 ##### Pagination

-Paginating forwards and backwards through collections is handled using the `first`, `last`, `before`, and `after` parameters and follows the [relay spec](https://relay.dev/graphql/connections.htm#).
+Paginating forwards and backwards through collections is handled using the `first`, `last`, `before`, and `after` parameters, following the [relay spec](https://relay.dev/graphql/connections.htm#).

 === "QueryType"